tcroshaw/tcroshaw.github.io/capstone/index.md

 Natural Language Processing:
 I will use natural language processing techniques to analyse the actual tweet of each twitter record.
 Specifically I will use NLP to:
-- Remove regular expressions, tweet segmentation and other techniques (expanded in part-03 of Capstone)
+- Remove regular expressions, segment tweets and perform other cleaning operations (expanded in part-03 of project)
 - Perform word pattern matching and frequency analysis
+- Topic Clustering
 - Analyse sentiment of the tweets (later on in Capstone).

 Machine Learning:
-Once I have determined the types of target (likely classifiers) I will need for my model, I will run through machine learning algorithms and modelling techniques and see which produces the optimal model.
-Some algorithms I have researched that may be best to use with NLP processed data are Naive Bayes, Logistic Regression, Decision Tress, Gradient Descent..?
-I will investigate and discuss the most appropriate methods further in part-03 of the captstone.
+Once I have determined the types of target I will need for my model, I will test classification algorithms and modelling techniques to observe which model produces the optimal results.
+Some  algorithms that are tradtionally good for text classification are Naive Bayes, Decision Tress and Stocatistic Gradient Descent.
+I will discuss the most appropriate methods further in part-03 of the blog.

 ## Exploratory Data Analysis - Key Insights!

-Now that I have performed my preliminary EDA I will share some interesting observations of the 24-hour Brisbane Hail twitter data...
+Now that I have performed my preliminary EDA I will share some interesting observations of the 24-hour Brisbane Hail data...

 <img src="device_tweet_count.png" alt="">